troy896/magisk-files/note.md

-## Magisk 7f473647-delta by HuskyDG
+## Magisk 19896242-delta by HuskyDG

 ### What is new?

-- Support logcat-based MagiskHide for Android 9 and bellow
+- Use stable random number seed [topjohnwu/Magisk#6340](https://github.com/topjohnwu/Magisk/pull/6340)
+- wait for service to bind before accessing [topjohnwu/Magisk#6268](https://github.com/topjohnwu/Magisk/pull/6268)

 ### Diffs to official Magisk